 Here is a list of some known medicines that can normalize your sugar levels.
 Ask your doctor about the ones that you think might benefit you.
 Being proactive with your doctor and your health keeps you informed and helps you get the best outcome possible.
 You are the captain of your team, and your doctor is the best player on your team.
 You must keep the lines of communication open and maintain a great relationship with them.

 This medicine stimulates the pancreas to produce more insulin.
-Meglitinides works quickly but for a short time.
+Meglitinides work quickly but for a short time.
 It sometimes lowers your sugar level to a dangerous level; therefore, watch your sugar levels if you take this medicine.
 It also causes weight gain.

 Doctors give Metformin to type 2 diabetes patients.
 It decreases the secretion of glucose in the liver and improves your body’s response to insulin.
 In type 2 diabetes, the human body does not respond to insulin; this medicine increases your body’s sensitivity to insulin.
 Metformin also has some side effects.
 It may cause diarrhea and nausea, but these symptoms will go away in time.
 You can take it with other oral medications or insulin.